On this page:

 Students may not communicate during an examination and no student is permitted to keep books or papers during an examination except with the express permission of the instructor or proctor.
 Eating and drinking are not permitted in any exam room.
 Additionally:

-- Students who violate the examination rules or who behave dishonesty during an examination may be required to withdraw from GSAS.
+- Students who violate the examination rules or who behave dishonestly during an examination may be required to withdraw from Harvard Griffin GSAS.

 - Students who fail to obey instructions given by an examination proctor are liable for disciplinary action.